Stock / Bees / Other Animals

 The Animal Welfare Act 1999 requires animals to be housed, fed and treated in a humane manner.

-The Council will report any incidents of abuse, cruelty, mistreatment or malnourishment of any animal to the Royal Societies for the Prevention of Cruelty to Animals (RSPCA) and/ or the Department of Primary Industries where appropriate.
+The Council will report any incidents of abuse, cruelty, mistreatment or malnourishment of any animal to the Society for the Prevention of Cruelty to Animals (SPCA) and/ or the Ministry for Primary Industries (MPI) where appropriate.